Rosa Egipcíaca: Religious life

 In 1762 she and Lopes were arrested and imprisoned for taking part in the cult of the Sacred Heart of Jesus.
 They were imprisoned in Rio for one year, and by August 1763 they appeared at the Tribunal of the Saintly Office in Lisbon.
-During their interrogations, Lopes accused Egipcíaca of deceiving him, whilst she declared that all her visions were true.
+During their interrogations, Lopes accused Egipcíaca of deceiving him, while she declared that all her visions were true.
 Questioned on five occasions, her last recorded interrogation was in June 1765 by Jeronimo Rogado Carvalho e Silva (pt).
-Subsequently she worked as a kitchen servant for the Inquisition.
+Subsequently, she worked as a kitchen servant for the Inquisition.

 Egipcíaca died on 12 October 1771 in the kitchen of the household of the Inquisition, reportedly of natural causes.

 A Sagrada Teologia do Amor de Deus Luz Brilhante das Almas Peregrinas

-In the book Egipcíaca detailed her visions, describing how she fed the infant Christ at her breast and how he combed her hair in return, that she and Jesus had swapped hearts and that she had died and been revived, amongst others.
+In the book Egipcíaca detailed her visions, describing how she fed the infant Christ at her breast and how he combed her hair in return, that she and Jesus had swapped hearts and that she had died and been revived, among others.
 The book was originally 290 pages long, but only six of those pages have survived.
 The book is recognised as the oldest book written by a black woman in Brazil.
 In Rio de Janeiro at the time of her writing, there were twenty-seven other literate women.